Extension Foundation Online Campus

 Continuing Education Units

-California Department of Pesticide Regulation (1.5 hours Other), Certified Crop Adviser (1.5 IPM), and the Arizona Department of Agriculture (1.5 credits).
+California Department of Pesticide Regulation (1.5 hours Other) and Certified Crop Adviser (1.5 IPM).

 To get the Continuing Education Units certificate you will be charged a fee of $30.
 To encourage taking the course earlier in the year, we offer 50% off the regular price from January through October 31st – use the code ipm50 at checkout.
 You must download the certificate (PDF file) to receive your CEU credits.